 How do I know if a landfill requires a special permit for used tie disposal?

-The only way to know for certain is to contact the landfill in question and ask them their requirements.
+The only way to know for certain is to contact the landfill in question and ask them about their requirements.
 Please note that if you run across a landfill that says ties are a hazardous material, that is incorrect (although you may have to prove it with a TCLP test).
 If that specific landfill is in a state that does not require TCLP tests, you may want to alert us so we can provide follow-up.

 California Treated Wood Waste Variance information as of 3 February 2021